VictorSolano/speech-dialog/README.md

     }
     }
     ```

+    Copy these credentials into your code:

+    * The Dialog credentials go into `app.js`.
+    * The Speech to Text credentials go into `stt-token.js`.
+    * The Text to Speech credentials go into `tts-token.js`.

   2. Install [Node.js](http://nodejs.org/).
   3. Go to the project folder in a terminal and run the `npm install` command.